rgilks/planeo/docs/ai-agent-vision.md

 # AI Agent Vision System

-This document details the implementation of the AI agent vision system in Planeo, focusing on how Orion and Nova perceive and display their environment.
+This document details the implementation of the AI agent vision system in Planeo, focusing on how AI agents perceive and display their environment.

 ## Overview

-AI agents in Planeo, such as Orion and Nova, have their own virtual cameras within the 3D scene.
+AI agents in Planeo have their own virtual cameras within the 3D scene.
 These cameras are used to capture images of their surroundings, providing them with visual input for decision-making and displaying their perspective to the user.

 ## View Rendering and Updates